csmukherjee/home/_pages/publications.md

 <summary> <b> Overview: </b> </summary>

 The simple case can be defined as follows.
 A graph is built on n vertices, where the vertices have a "hidden" partition into two communities.
 Then, each pair of vertices belonging to the same community is connected by an edge with some probability p.
 Each pair of vertices from different communities is connected with probability q (with p>q; assume p=0.51 and q=0.49, for example).
 Then, given such a graph, the task is to recover these hidden communities with high probability.
-This is one of the most well-studied problems in clustering, with several important and beautiful results in the last 40 years (Read the citations in [1] for an in-depth review).
+This is one of the most well-studied problems in clustering, with several important and beautiful results in the last 40 years (Read references in [1] for an in-depth review).
 However, we observed that some important problems are unresolved.

 <h3> Unbalanced SBM: </h3>